cloudmation-llc/gradle-infrastructure-plugins/docusaurus/docs/about.md

 Deploying and managing cloud infrastructure using configuration-as-code in this author's view is vital for long term success.
 When you consider that cloud providers provide official tooling for their services, add into the mix community projects for linting, static analysis, image building, host automation, and more . . . the amount tools that you end up using manage your cloud environment can be significant.

-Those who develop software and libraries have long understood this problem, and the community has built excellent tools to solve it.
+Those who develop software have long understood this problem, and the community has built excellent tools to solve it.
 This is where Gradle comes in.
-Gradle is not just well suited for software development projects, it can also be great for "developing" your infrastructure, too.
+Gradle is not just well suited organizing software development projects, it can also be great for "developing" your infrastructure, too.

 ## Why Infrastructure as Code?